Porta Genova

 Porta Genova is a neighborhood ("quartiere") of Milan, Italy, located within the Zone 6 administrative division.
 The name "Porta Genova" means "Genoa gate"; the district is named after a city gate of the old Spanish Walls of Milan, namely that leading to Genoa, that used to be in what is now Piazza Cantore.
-The only remnants of the old gate are the small buildings that used to house the customs offices, which replaced the Spanish gate in the 19th Century.
+The only remnants of the old gate are the small buildings that used to house the customs offices, which replaced the Spanish gate in the 19th century.

+Current description

 As for all Milanese quartieri, the boundaries of Porta Genova are not formally defined; yet, they are usually thought of as comprising Via Solari, Via Bergognone, the Naviglio Grande canal and the Darsena.
 The district is centered in Piazza Cantore, where the city gate used to be, and the Porta Genova railway station, the oldest Milanese railway station to be still in operation.

 The station is the terminus of the railway connecting Milan and Mortara.
 Since the station is in the centre of Porta Genova, the district is divided in two parts by the railway; an old iron bridge connecting the two sides known as "la scaletta" (the "ladder"), located next to the station, is one of the traditional landmarks of the district.

 Porta Genova is also characterized by the Navigli canals and the Darsena (the old dock), where two major Navigli meet, namely the Naviglio Grande and the Naviglio Pavese.
 As a consequence, much of the district is traversed by watercourses.
 One of the best known landmarks of the canal banks in Porta Genova is Vicolo Lavandaie, a small alley where Milanese woman used to wash clothes in the Naviglio's waters.

+The area was redeveloped from an industrial area to a residential, arts, and commercial area, starting with an initiative by photographer Fabrizio Ferri.